cpinitiative/usaco-guide/content/2_General/Contest_Strategy.md

 ## Personal Commentaries
 ### Nathan Chen
 At the Platinum level, I often skip P3 if I think it's too hard.
 Then I spend at least an hour thinking about the first two problems.
-I continue thinking for the rest of the full block and I code them if I think I have the solution.
+I continue thinking for the rest of the contest window and I code them if I think I have the solution.
+I'm also the type to save partials for last, when time is running out and I still have nothing.

 ### Anther Person
 Somethign something